Information about digital examination

 Temporary changes due to the coronavirus outbreak - academic year 2020/21

 These instructions are valid in the academic year 2020/21, until further notice.

 - Exam registration is mandatory, to allow the teacher to reach you with instructions.

 - Anonymised assessment codes will not be used.

 - It will normally be allowed to re-take an exam you have previously passed to get a higher grade (even if the exam is held digitally).

 - Most exams will be carried out digitally but some (smaller) exams can be held in a exam room.
-The schedule/TimeEdit will not be fully updated with this information, so you have to be observant to notices from the teacher.
-There can also be notices in the schedule/TimeEdit that gives more information.
+The schedule/TimeEdit will not be fully updated with this information, so you have to be observant of notices from the teacher.
+There can also be notices in the schedule/TimeEdit with more information.

 Students are required to register in advance for all exams.
 All written invigilated examination are assessed anonymously at LTH.